web3ideation/multisig-wallet-w3i/README.md

 Add licence files ✅
-use .env for privatekey und so ✅ checked .gitignore ✅
+use .env for privatekey und so ✅ checked .gitignore ✅ multisigWallet.sol natspec nochmal machen lassen weil ich ja sachen geändert hatte ✅

-➡️ natspec nochmal machen lassen weil ich ja sachen geändert hatte
+➡️ test receive erc20 and erc721 and the emitted event for receiving

-test receive erc20 and erc721 and the emitted event for receiving
+test natspec machen lassen

 how about ERC777 and other token standards?